 The collection of this information has been automated through Active Partners Performance System (“APPS”).
 Participants were notified through publications in the Federal Register and other HUD directives that the Department was phasing out the paper HUD-2530 form.
 In June 2006, the Department no longer accepted the HUD 2530 paper form and all industry participants were required to use APPS to submit previous participation information.
 However in July 2007, industry participants lobbied congress and successfully resurrected the paper HUD-2530 form as an alternative to APPS when providing previous participation certification.

 No duplication exists.
+Applicants have the choice to submit 2530 electronically or in paper.

 This collection will not have a significant economic impact on small businesses or entities.